Golden Tree Kingsbite

 Overall, I think it’s great that Ghana is producing chocolate from its own crop, but this has a long way to go before it’s going to be up to the standards that we expect from a good quality milk chocolate here in Europe.
 I have some more Golden Tree chocolates to review and I’m really hoping for a little more from those.
 We shall see.

-Filed in Reviews under ghana, golden tree, milk
+- Filed under ghana, golden tree, milk chocolate.

 good day!